scgupta/scgupta.github.io/tech/_posts/machine-learning/2020-02-14-speech-recognition-with-python.md

 ### API for other providers

-For other speech recognition providers, you will need to create API credentials, which you have to pass to `recognize_<speech engine name>` function, you can checkout [this example](https://github.com/Uberi/speech_recognition/blob/master/examples/audio_transcribe.py){:target="_blank" rel="nofollow"}.
+For other speech recognition providers, you will need to create API credentials, which you have to pass to `recognize_<speech engine name>` function, you can check out [this example](https://github.com/Uberi/speech_recognition/blob/master/examples/audio_transcribe.py){:target="_blank" rel="nofollow"}.

 It also has a nice abstraction for Microphone, implemented over PyAudio/PortAudio.
-Here is an example to capture input from mic in [batch](https://github.com/Uberi/speech_recognition/blob/master/examples/microphone_recognition.py){:target="_blank" rel="nofollow"} and continously in [background](https://github.com/Uberi/speech_recognition/blob/master/examples/background_listening.py){:target="_blank" rel="nofollow"}.
+Check out examples to capture input from the microphone in [batch](https://github.com/Uberi/speech_recognition/blob/master/examples/microphone_recognition.py){:target="_blank" rel="nofollow"} and continuously in the [background](https://github.com/Uberi/speech_recognition/blob/master/examples/background_listening.py){:target="_blank" rel="nofollow"}.

 ---

-## Recap

-This post covered various available speech recognition:

-- Services: Google, Azure, Watson
-- Software: CMU Sphinx, Mozilla DeepSpeech

-All of these have two kind of Speech-to-Text APIs:

-- Batch: the audio data is fed in one go
-- Streaming: the audio data is fed in chunks (very useful for transcribing microphone input)

-The Python SpeechRecognition package provides abstraction over several speech recognition services and softwares.
+> Hope you enjoyed reading it.
+Which ASR engine did you like the most, and Why?
+Please share it in comments.